Bohunt School Worthing: History

 The school was proposed in 2013 as part of West Sussex County Council's plans to reorganise education in Worthing to remove the three-tier structure, following the award of £13 million in funding to provide additional secondary school places in the town.
 Proposals were invited for a sponsor to open a new school, with five being received.
 Durrington High School was originally selected as the school's sponsor in partnership with Northbrook College, The Livingstone Foundation Trust and the University of Brighton.
 However, the school later withdrew its support for the proposals, citing concerns about the funding and the site of the school.

 In September 2014, the Bohunt Education Trust was selected as the replacement sponsor for the new school.
 However, in December 2014 it too raised concerns about the site of the school, and indicated that it might pull out of the proposed school.
 The trust appointed a headteacher to the new school in October 2014, with initial building work beginning in the following February 2015.
-The new building is due to open in 2016, with the school using a temporary structure in the interim following opening in September 2015.
-The school will open with approximately 50% of its intended places taken up at around 190 students in the first year.
+The school was due to open with approximately 50% of its intended places taken up at around 190 students in the first year.